-2 Simplified stock corporation (sociedad por acciones simplificada), which is a recently created type of entity not useful to acquire real estate.
+&lt;sup>2 Simplified stock corporation (sociedad por acciones simplificada), which is the latest created type of entity not useful to acquire real estate.
 It is allowed to be incorporated by an individual singleshareholder (no entities allowed as shareholders).
 However, this type of entity is not recommended for foreign investment purposes, since its main purpose is to regulate small businesses.
-Its shareholders may not have any equity participation in any other Mexican entity that allows them to control such entity and the corporation's annual total income shall not exceed the equivalent to \$6.8 million Pesos (approximately \$405,000.00 Dollars, as of September 2023).
+Its shareholders may not have any equity participation in any other Mexican entity that allows them to control such entity and the corporation's annual total income shall not exceed the equivalent to approximately \$7 million Pesos (approximately \$134,500.00 Dollars, as of August 2024).

-trustee manages such assets under agreed terms, for the benefit of a person -could be, among others, a Mexican Corporation, a foreign individual or a foreign entity appointed as beneficiary thereto.
+contract by which a settlor transfers title and management of certain assets and/or rights to a trustee -generally a bank or any other financial institution authorized to act as such under applicable Law-, so that the trustee manages such assets under agreed terms, for the benefit of a person -could be, among others, a Mexican Corporation, a foreign individual or a foreign entity- appointed as beneficiary thereto.

 The bank, as trustee, will be subject to fiduciary duties while representing the settlor's interests in the trust assets.
-For example, should the trust purchase real estate property, the trustee should only conduct the transaction after verifying that all title documents, the property and/or dimensions anv other documentation related to the property, are in order.
+For example, should the trust purchase real estate property, the trustee should only carry out the transaction after verifying that all the title documents, property dimensions and/or any other documentation related to the property, are in order.
 On the contrary, if the real estate is not in good standing or up to date with the applicable legislation, the bank's fiduciary duties shall prevent the trust acquiring such irregular property.

-During the past few decades, it has been very popular among foreign investors to hold property of real estate through a Mexican trust, where the individual investor corporation transfers financial or а resources to the trust and then the trust itself acquires the real estate and holds title thereof.
+During the past few decades, it has been very popular among foreign investors to hold property of real estate through a Mexican trust, where the individual investor or a corporation transfers financial resources to the trust and then the trust itself acquires the real estate and holds title thereof.
 Thus, it can be created to indirectly acquire the property, whereby the real estate is settled in trust, since no real estate rights would be owned directly by the trust beneficiaries, they would only hold trust rights.